-On November 20, 2014, the board of directors approved compensation for Albion J. Fitzgerald and Marc E. Goldberg for their services to the Company as directors.
-Messrs.
-Goldberg and Fitzgerald are each entitled to an annual cash retainer of \$15,000 and were each granted options to purchase up to 250,000 shares of common stock in connection with the initial adoption of the director compensation plan.
+On November 20, 2014, the board of directors approved a compensation plan for Albion J. Fitzgerald and our former director Marc E. Goldberg for their services to the Company as directors.
+Under that plan Messrs.
+Goldberg and Fitzgerald were each entitled to an annual cash retainer of \$15,000 and received options to purchase up to 250,000 shares of common stock, subject to vesting over a four-year period, in connection with the initial adoption of the director compensation plan.
 Other than Messrs.
-Goldberg and Fitzgerald, none of our directors receive compensation specifically for their services as directors.
-All directors are entitled to reimbursement of ordinary expenses incurred in connection with attendance at meetings of our Board.
+Goldberg and Fitzgerald, none of our directors received compensation specifically for their services as directors.